MostlyAdequate/mostly-adequate-guide/ch2.md

 var BlogController = {index: Views.index, show: Views.show, create: Db.create, update: Db.update, destroy: Db.destroy}
 ```

-...or scrap it all together as it does nothing other than bundle our Views and Db together.
+...or scrap it altogether as it does nothing other than bundle our Views and Db together.

 ## Why favor first class?